Step 2: Generate iOS distribution certificate

 - Go on Certificates, IDs & Profiles on your developer space on the left-hand menu.

-- In this window, click on the button + upper right
+- Click on Certificates, and on the button +

-- Select App Store and Ad Hoc in Production
+- Select iOS Distribution (App Store and Ad Hoc) in Software section

-- Click on Continue to discover the instructions to create your CSR (Certificate Signing Request)
+- Click on Continue to the interface where you need to upload your CSR (Certificate Signing Request)

 Create your CSR